Probabilistic Soundness Guarantees in LLM Reasoning Chains: Experiments

 \subsection{Hyperparameters for \cert{}}

 In our experiments, we used $\delta=0.1$ and $\varepsilon=0.1$ for \cert{}, which determines the number of samples to take.
 We use $p=0.95$ for the inclusion rate for base claims to allow buffer for information overload.
+The hyperparameters $\delta=0.1$ and $\varepsilon=0.1$ are chosen following previous work~\citep{jin2025probabilistic}.
+The prompts are tuned by manually examining the results and seeing that they are able to produce reasonable results for entailment on each dataset.
+We observe that DeltaBench prefers simpler and more natural prompts while for other datasets the prompts need to have more specifications for what entail vs. not entail mean.
+The prompts are released in the codebase \url{https://github.com/fallcat/ares}.